Affordances of Online Discussions

 Step Prompt Results

 Augmentation Discuss applications of the concept “x” in your lives, and find a good example from the internet.
 Again, participants are focused on each other.
 They struggle to determine who is leading the discussion and what the instructor’s expectations are.
-One participant offers an example off the top of their head, and the group tries to make it work.
+One participant offered an example off the top of their head, and the group tried to make it work.
 They may break off, and each tries to find an example, come back, compare them, and vote on the best to present.

 Redefinition Share a video clip of the concept of “x” in popular culture, and explain the elements demonstrated in the clip.
 Again, participants immediately start looking for examples.
 In addition to finding examples they think the instructor will like, because of the “popular culture” phrase, they factor into their analysis what they think their group members will like and find examples that also portray their likes/dislikes in a positive light (this generally requires analyzing many more examples).
 They return to the group with a personal example, share it, and negotiate one that best shows the group identity (thus building group cohesion, trust, and identity) to share with the rest of the class.